Pingsdorf ware: Places of manufacture

 Known places of manufacture of Pingsdorf ware and related pottery wares along the promontory beam besides Pingsdorf are various places near Brühl (e.g. Badorf and Walberberg) also Liblar, Wildenrath, Langerwehe and Jüngersdorf, Meckenheim as well as Urbar.
 Pingsdorf ware was also produced in Siegburg during its earliest period of production.
 In this regard, especially for the Lower Rhine Region Brunssum is of importance.

 Along the promontory beam of the Rhineland low iron clays can be found which are excellent for the production of ceramic vessels.
 These clay deposits are in connection to the brown coal field of the Rhineland.
-Despite of the exposures along the promontory beam, these clays are also outcropped on the geological zones of disruption on the Lower Rhine Region.
+Despite the exposures along the promontory beam, these clays are also outcropped on the geological zones of disruption on the Lower Rhine Region.
 In addition to the availability of appropriate clays, the availability of fuel (forest) as well as the accessibility to trading routes was essential to the development of a successful place of pottery manufacture in the Middle Ages.